bgporter/tmbotg/README.md

 - [ ] Add a mode that generates (daily?) stats (#posts, #followers, #favs, #retweets)
 - [ ] wrap the update_status call in a try block so we can catch (and log) TwythonError exceptions (e.g. on a duplicate status update)
 - [ ] add the ability to process mentions that contain a '?' by replying to that user with a chunk of lyrics.
+- [x] Track the time of the most recent tweet & refuse to twwet again for some period of time after that (rate-limit to not feel spammy.
+Max once an hour? )